Aji Panca and Aji Amarillo might sound like the latest dance craze, but they're actually peppers. Yes, peppers.

 Aji Amarillo's yellow hints at its fruity and tangy notes, ideal for adding zing.

-Aji Panca and Aji Amarillo are two distinct flavors.
+Aji Panca and Aji Amarillo are two distinct flavors - explore an extract vs flavor comparison to understand how flavor components differ.

 Aji Panca has a rich, smoky taste with a moderate spicy kick.

-Aji Amarillo has a vibrant, fruity flavor with a mild to medium heat level.
+Aji Amarillo has a bright, fruity flavor with a mild to medium heat level.

 Aji Panca has an earthy sweetness that enhances dishes.